What Mary’s Presentation

 Supporting the Vocations of Our Children

 I have three daughters, and my husband and I pray for their vocations daily.
-They are still young but I know that the seeds of their vocations are being planted even now.
+They are still very young (ranging in age from 1-8 years old) but I know that the seeds of their vocations are being planted even now.

 But, also being a worrier and a planner, I tend to mentally prepare for the worst and hope for the best.
 I don’t know what their vocations will be, but I often remind myself that they could be called to a cloistered convent halfway around the world.
 And, if they were called to such a vocation, I would be called to support and accept that.